 When you dine in Paducah or drop into a tap room for a tasty drink, you’ll discover that the town’s innovation and artistry extend to its restaurants, breweries, and other eateries.
-Throughout the city, you’ll not only find a diverse collection of barbecue joints, but also contemporary cafes, such as Highwater Fresh Bar, serving fresh, locally sourced food.
-From Historic Downtown to Midtown and beyond, you’ll encounter craft breweries, fine Italian cuisine, and inventive creations like the rolled ice cream at Craving the Curls.
+Throughout the city, you’ll not only find a diverse collection of barbecue joints, but also contemporary.
+From Historic Downtown to Midtown and beyond, you’ll encounter diverse cuisine, from Broussard's Cajun Cuisine to Flamingo Row, and inventive creations like the rolled ice cream at Craving the Curls.

-No small town can claim to be part of “the South” without a solid barbeque tradition.
-In Paducah there are several local barbecue joints, and each offers the classics plus unique innovations, like pulled pork on toast at Harned’s Drive-In and the hash brown casserole at Backwoods BBQ.
+No small town can claim to be part of “the South” without a solid barbecue tradition.
+In Paducah, there are several local barbecue joints, and each offers the classics with a special touch, like pulled pork on toast at Harned’s Drive-In and the hash brown casserole at Backwoods BBQ.
 When you’re in town, try the pit-style pork at Starnes Barbeque, which often tops the lists of “best BBQ in Kentucky.”
 In addition to its barbecue, Starnes is known for its vinegar-based sauce, which has a little kick thanks to a touch of black pepper, cayenne, and other spices.

 While barbecue is a big deal in Paducah, catfish is also popular, especially at the family-owned Strickland’s Seafood Restaurant, located about 30 miles from Kentucky and Barkley lakes.
 As you’re waiting for your catfish to arrive at the table, try the fried alligator appetizer.